GENERAL TERMS & CONDITIONS

 - All complaints are registered within the internal management system of Grotius Chambers by the complaints officer.

 - Once a year, the complaints officer report to the management that will discuss ways to improve the quality of services of the firm

-- If the Parties – the Client and Grotius Chambers – are unable to resolve the issue by way of amicable settlement following the complaints procedure of Annex 1, each Party may notify the other Party to have the dispute resolved by fast-track arbitration.
+- If the Parties – the Client and Grotius Chambers or its attorneys – are unable to resolve the issue by way of amicable settlement following the complaints procedure of Annex 1, each Party may notify the other Party to have the dispute resolved by fast-track arbitration.

 - Arbitration is governed by the following rules:

 - The fast-track arbitration is based in The Hague, The Netherlands;

 - The Arbitration Notification must be writing (“Arbitration Notification”);

 - The arbitration is conducted before a sole arbitrator;

 - The sole arbitrator is appointed consensually by the Parties, or, if the Parties cannot agree within 15 days after the Arbitration Notification, the Secretary-General of the Permanent Court of Arbitration as appointing authority;